DAck29/Food-Non-Food-Classification/README.md

 Visualization of various example images results from the trained CNN network.

-## Contributing
+## Contributing and Future Work
 We highly welcome and encourage contributions to the project.
 Please refer to CONTRIBUTING.md for more details on how to submit pull requests or issues.

+Future work may involve to include regional or international food datasets to enhance broader coverage for the model.
+Adapting the project to work on mobile applications could allow for better usability and an even broader population.
+Further, incorporating volumetric estimation of food data to improve dietary assessment.

 ## License
 The project is licensed under "MIT" license.
 See LICENSE.md file for more details.

 ## Contact
 For any questions, collaborations or support, you can contact us at:
-- Kirchhofer Fabricio: fabricio.kirchhofer@students.unibe.ch
-- Nikolic Filip: filip.nikolic@students.unibe.ch
-- Osman Ibrahim: osman.ibrahim@students.unibe.ch
+- Denise Nicole Ackermann: denise.ackermann@students.unibe.ch
+- Manuel Jonas Amrein: manuel.amrein@students.unibe.ch
-- Palmgrove Noel Roy: noel.palmgrove@students.unibe.ch
+- Noel Roy Palmgrove: noel.palmgrove@students.unibe.ch